sassoftware/sas-trustworthy-ai-life-cycle/website/docs/2-document-project.md

 ---

 # 2. Document project
-The following documentation helps define the project in a centralized documentation.
+The following documentation helps define the project in a centralized location.

 ## 2.1 Model owner prepares documentation